tudelft3d/CityGML2OBJs/README.md

 python CityGML2OBJs.py -i /path/to/CityGML/files/ -o /path/to/new/OBJ/files/ -s 1
 ```

-Now the values of solar potential roofs in the CityGML file are stored as textures (colours), and such can be easily visualised:
+Now the values of the solar potential of roof surfaces in the CityGML file are stored as textures (colours), and such can be easily visualised:

 ![Values from Solar3Dcity](http://3dgeoinfo.bk.tudelft.nl/biljecki/code/img/irrT-small.png)